-By the law of correspondence, consciousness is the same, that is, it is uniform in the subjective as in the objective world, although the ego is dealing with a higher series of impressions, noumena or experiences.
+By the law of correspondence, consciousness is the same, that is, it is uniform in the subjective as in the objective mind, although the ego is dealing with a higher series of impressions, noumena or experiences.
 This series is as functionally and conditionally relative to the ego in the sphere of consciousness as are the coarser, sensuous impressions of the objective world.

-And such is the oneness and wareness of consciousness that as all objects, so all subjects stand revealed in its light.
-The distinction or difference is in the degree of correspondence between a phenomenon and a noumenon, and the ego in the sphere of one undivided, perfect consciousness.
+And such is the oneness and awareness of consciousness that as all objects, so all subjects stand revealed in its light.
+The distinction or difference is in the degree of correspondence between a phenomenon (form) and a noumenon (thought) and the ego in the sphere of one undivided, single consciousness.

 If the object or the subject could change, create or destroy consciousness, how could the ego survive any one impression or experience?
 The very law of its being compels consciousness to be forever the same, wherever and whatever the ego may be.
 And this state of consciousness is important to remember, for upon it depends the destiny of the soul.
 As all conditions suggest and correspond to states and all states suggest and correspond to consciousness, so the ego is never without a realization of that which recalls it to itself and assures it of its eternal, infinite, absolute Being.

 Any series of phenomena or noumena, however variable and incomparable from a psychological standpoint, does not disprove the Divinity or perfection of consciousness, but always asserts the principle by which the ego attains its apotheosis.
-Levitation does not oppose gravitation; one is the law of spirit, the other of matter, and both are modes of one unchanging law; for matter is more ponderable than spirit, as the word "gravis," which means "weight," seems to convey, and to use occult language, while matter goes down in the scale, so to speak, spirit goes up.
-The metaphysics, if not the science of chemistry will show how one element becomes more ponderable than another while spirit, the spirit ever of matter, would be free of gravity.
-The seeming antagonism is removed when the law is shown to exist for both, and that matter and spirit obey that Law.
-Consciousness does not set at naught the object nor the subject with which the ego deals, but proves itself by obeying the Law which excludes the subject when the object is dominant, or affords full realization to the ego when both object and subject are perceived as of duality and God is all in all.
+Levitation does not oppose gravitation; one is the law of spirit, the other of matter, and both are modes of one unchanging law; for matter is more ponderable than spirit, as the word "gravis," which means "weight," seems to convey, and to use occult language, law is shown to exist for both, and that while matter goes down in the scale, so to speak, spirit goes up.
+The seeming opposition is removed when the law is shown to exist for both, and that matter and spirit obey that Law.
+Consciousness does not set at naught the object nor the subject with which the ego deals, but proves itself by obeying the Law which excludes the subject when the object is dominant, the object when the subject is dominant, or affords full realization to the ego when both object and subject are perceived, not as a duality but in the sphere where God is all in all.